AI Summary

 - · Runway prices the same credit currency in two output languages at once: 625 credits is published as both '25s of Gen-4.5 video' and '78 Gen-4 images', so the metered unit means different things per model.

-- · Runway's $15 Standard and $35 Pro price points predate 2026: archived pricing from early 2022 shows the same two figures, when the top tier was 'Pro Plus' at $90 rather than today's Unlimited at $95.
+- · Runway's $15 Standard and $35 Pro price points predate 2026: archived pricing from early 2022 shows the same two figures, when the top tier was 'Pro Plus' at $90 rather than today's Max at $95.

 Questions & answers